srinidhibhat/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   1. You'll have to fit training set well on cost function (near human level performance if possible).
      - If it's not achieved you could try bigger network, another optimization algorithm (like Adam)...
   2. Fit dev set well on cost function.
-     - If its not achieved you could try regularization, bigger training set...
+     - If it's not achieved you could try regularization, bigger training set...
   3. Fit test set well on cost function.
-     - If its not achieved you could try bigger dev. set...
+     - If it's not achieved you could try bigger dev. set...
   4. Performs well in real world.
-     - If its not achieved you could try change dev. set, change cost function...
+     - If it's not achieved you could try change dev. set, change cost function...

 ### Single number evaluation metric